just-install/just-install-updater/README.md

 Make sure you have the latest NodeJS version installed on your system.
 Download just-install-updater from Github, and `npm install` from the directory where the files are located.

+Placing a [Github API access token](https://github.com/blog/1509-personal-api-tokens) in a file named `githubAuth` at the root of the development folder is also recommended (but not essential).
+This will ensure you avoid hitting the rate limit of 60 requests per hour for unauthenticated API calls.

 ### Usage

 From the install directory: